grantmcwilliams/PlexForBoxee/README.md

 plexforboxee - A Plex Client for Boxee
 ================================
-Originally created by xmcnuggetx  and currently being maintainged by Grant McWilliams
+Originally created by xmcnuggetx  and currently being developed by Grant McWilliams

 ---